-ip igmp profile This command creates an IGMP filter profile number and enters IGMP profile configuration mode.
+ip igmp igmp-withpppoe no form to disable the feature.
+This command globally enables the support of IGMP with PPPoE protocol.
+Use the ip igmp profile This command creates an IGMP filter profile number and enters IGMP profile configuration mode.
 Use the no form to delete a profile number.